nemoarchive/documentation/download_restricted.md

 ### Obtaining NDA Approval

-Permissions for restricted data access at NeMO are being facilitated by the [NIMH Data Archives (NDA)](https://nda.nih.gov/).
+Permissions for restricted data access at NeMO are being facilitated by the [NIMH Data Archive (NDA)](https://nda.nih.gov/).
 NDA and NeMO are working together to ensure a smooth process.
-We regret to inform you that prior dbGap access authorization does not transfer to NDA, therefore a separate NDA access request will need to be submitted.
+We regret to inform you that prior dbGaP access authorization does not transfer to NDA, therefore a separate NDA access request will need to be submitted.

 NDA provides a [tutorial on accessing shared NIMH data here](https://nda.nih.gov/training/module?trainingModuleId=training.access&slideId=slide.access.intro).
 Note that only the first few steps of this tutorial are applicable in this case, as data is being stored at NeMO, rather than at NIMH.